Free Settler or Felon

 Cork

-The John Barry anchored in the Cove of Cork on 22 May.
+The ship anchored in the Cove of Cork on 22 May.

-The prisoners to be embarked on the John Barry were probably held in the Convict Depot at Cork to await transportation.
+Prisoners had probably been held in the Convict Depot at Cork to await transportation.
 The Third Report of the Committee of the Society For the Improvement of Prison Discipline ... by T. Bensley was released in 1821 and included the following summary of the Cork Depot -

 Cork Convict Depot